egregoire23/ActorCriticMethodsRL/README.md

 Results & Evaluation:

-Our base actor-critic model was able to learn the best policy and reach the maximum reward when solving the Cart Pole environment in every evaluation episode.
-The A2C agent was able to learn an optimal policy and solve the Lunar Lander environment by earning a reward above 200 points.
-While the agent may not have reached the best policy with the Bipedal Walker environment, the agent showed strong convergence and promising improvement across episodes.
+The base Actor-Critic model consistently solved the CartPole environment by achieving maximum reward across evaluation episodes.
+The enhanced A2C agent successfully learned an optimal policy on LunarLander, averaging rewards above 200.
+While the agent did not fully solve BipedalWalker, it demonstrated strong learning and consistent improvement across episodes.

 Challenges & Learning:

-I learned how to implement multiple threads for a multi-processing model to make effective use of computational resources.
-This project significantly improved my skills at tuning hyperparameters for reinforcement learning tasks.
+I learned how to implement multi-threaded training using multiprocessing to improve training efficiency.
+This project also strengthened my ability to tune hyperparameters in reinforcement learning and understand the intricacies of stabilizing learning in actor-critic architectures.

 Contribution:
 - Team Members: Erin Gregoire & John Abramo
-- My Role: Evaluated the base actor-critic model on Cart Pole, co-built the A2C model, and evaluated the A2C model on Lunar Lander
+- My Role: Evaluated the base Actor-Critic model on CartPole, co-developed the A2C model, and evaluated its performance on LunarLander